olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Selected Recent News
 ---
 * Winter 2024.
+Recent work demonstrating the external validity of ImageNet model/architecture rankings -- *ImageNot: A contrast with ImageNet preserves model ranking* -- is now available on <a href="https://arxiv.org/pdf/2404.02112.pdf" target="_blank">arXiv</a>!
+* Winter 2024.
 2 papers on machine learning under distribution shift will appear at AISTATS 2024!
 * Winter 2024.
 I have returned to Stanford from MPI!
 * Fall 2023.
 I will join the <a href="https://sf.is.mpg.de/" target="_blank">Social Foundations of Computation</a> department at the <a href="https://is.mpg.de/" target="_blank">Max Planck Institute for Intelligent Systems</a> in Tübingen, Germany this fall as a Research Intern working with <a href="https://mrtz.org/" target="_blank">Moritz Hardt</a>!